cevaris/abstro/readme.md

-## AbstO (Abstracted Objects)
+## AbstrO (Abstracted Objects)

 - Abstracts Queues  to Kafka
 - Abstracts Objects to Redis
 - Abstracts Data    to ElasticSearch